 - Habitat for Humanity Portland 2017-2021 Strategic Plan

 Don’t just check off the “strategic plan” box for your nonprofit.
-Instead, use the information and resources in this guide to create a comprehensive and valuable plan that you’ll actually use to grow your organization.
+Instead, use the information and resources in this guide to create a comprehensive and valuable plan that you’ll use to grow your organization.

 Want to learn more about effective planning and nonprofit management?
 Check out these additional resources: